modcommunity/Base-Game/README.md

 This game will act as a base for many mods, game modes, and more.
 This is the reason the game doesn't have any particular name.
 However, if anything, it's going to be a true "sandbox" game.

+Additionally, we want a fully modular and universal system where each piece of the game (such as the modding tools below), may be used in any other game using Godot Engine (or other supported engines in the future).

 ## Road Map
 *To Be Continued...*